edwinperaza99/santa-please/README.md

 - npm start
 ```

-Sorry for the inconveniences, the project takes awhile to boot up, but it does load.
+Sorry for the inconveniences.
+The project takes awhile to boot up, but it does load.

+## More apologies:

+The project runs and you can access the different pages, create a user, log in as the user.
+When you log in you are redirected to the app dashboard.
+From there you can add data to
+store it in PocketBase.
+However, I was not able to display the data on the screen.